zTrap/validate-mapper/README.md

 val domainMessage = networkMessage.validateMap(MessageNetworkEntity)
 ```

-Is some constraint is not met, `validateMap` will throw a `FailedValidationException` and provide detailed explanation of what is not met.
+If some constraint is not met, `validateMap` will throw a `FailedValidationException` and provide detailed explanation of what is not met.
 Example:

 ```kotlin